Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 The base tier price is rarely what you end up paying.
 The most common add-ons [1][2]:

 Vendor Risk Pro — Third-party risk management, vendor questionnaire distribution, and vendor scoring are add-on modules priced above the base plan.
+Drata added agentic AI to Vendor Risk Management in August 2025.
 Critical for NIS2 Article 21 and DORA ICT third-party risk requirements.

 User Access Reviews — Automated user access review workflows, required for many SOC 2 controls, are an add-on at lower tiers.